dubeyji0110/JennyVoiceAssisstant/README.md

-'JENNY' Voice Assisstant
+'JENNY' Voice Assistant
 ==============================

-This is a voice assisstant build from scratch.
+This is a voice assistant build from scratch.

 Getting Started:
 ------------
-To try this assisstant you need to install some modules in the given sequence
+To try this assistant you need to install some modules in the given sequence

 - `pip install SpeechRecognition`
 - `pip install pyttsx3`